 The story...

 There was a season of my life when I frequently fished on a pier that jutted out into Lake Michigan.
 It was a great place to enjoy; yet, a place that begged for awareness of the expected and unexpected - to be prepared.
 You might cast your lure into the air and have a sea gull swoop down and grab your hook.
 You might hook a 50-year-old sturgeon.
 Lightening may quickly arrive and find you as the highest point in the area.
 Your back cast might hook another person in the neck.
-You might slip on that slime and find yourself in 38 degree water, with a gash on your forehead, anchored down with water-filled boots.
+You might slip on slime, fall into 38 degree water, gash your forehead, and be anchored down with water-filled boots.
 Or, that rouge wave might sweep over the pier and take all the stuff and people with it.

 It'd seem that a person who decides to fish on the pier should also follow the Boy Scout Motto: "Be Prepared" - be in a state of readiness in mind and body to do your duty.
 Does that mean continuously turning ideas of all the "bad" unexpected things, that might occur, through your mind - like on a Rolodex?
 How can you bear fruit of love, joy, peace, patience, goodness, kindness, gentleness, faithfulness and self control when you're worrying about what "bad" thing might happen?
 Can a person who expects doom and gloom really enjoy the life and relationships they've been given?

 How would a deer make it through the day if it thought about all of the possibilities that might occur?
-There's a group outside my window as I am writing this blog.
-They seem thankful for the sunrise, each other, and trusting there needs will be met.
-Are you thankfully trusting God's provision, enjoying the cards you're dealt, or do you expect doom and gloom and merely hope to get lucky?
+There was a herd outside my window as I am wrote this blog.
+They seemed thankful for the sunrise, each other, and trusting their needs to be met.
+Are you thankfully trusting God's provision and enjoying the cards you're dealt?
+Or, do you expect doom, gloom and merely hope to get lucky?

-It makes sense to be with others who're prepared yet they're likely expecting you to help if needed too.
+It makes sense to be with others who're prepared.
+Helpers are likely expecting you to come with help if needed too.
 Within the only church in town, you'd be walking with other pilgrims through life with different capabilities, knowledge, experiences, gifts, abilities, perspectives, levels of preparedness and maturity too.
-In the only church in town, problems and suffering will occur yet fruit will be born among the pain and suffering.
+Problems and suffering will occur; yet, fruit will be born among the pain and suffering.

 Just for today...